happyCoder85/modern-javascript-training/06-javascript-and-the-dom/06-javascript-and-the-dom.md

 If you are ever unsure about a style property go to console in developer tools and look through the list.

+**Easily ADD/REMOVE classes from elements**
+First you need to have an external style sheet like the one created in this folder.
+See [EXTERNAL CSS](styles.css).
+Then you want to grab the p tag, using a querySelector.
+Then you can log out the entire class list that the selected element has.

+You use the .add or .remove to add or remove a class from an element. (p.classList.add('error'))

+**What if you want to toggle a class?**
+You are able to turn off a class if it is currently on, and turn on a class if it is currently off using the .toggle function. (title.classList.toggle('test')).
+When you use it and the element doesn't have that class, it will add it.
+And if it does have it, it will remove it.

 See [Examples](06-javascript-and-the-dom.js)